Consensus

 Proposed Rank

-With a PoW mining system, we are guaranteed to always have that the block hash .
+With a PoW mining system, we are guaranteed to always have the block hash .
 Since the block hashes for a sequence have the property that , as well as being sufficiently random, we can use them to define our work function.

 Because is required to be additive, we define a block work function , and .